pourcheragh/cysend-go/docs/FixedFaceValue.md

 ### NewFixedFaceValue

-`func NewFixedFaceValue(productId int32, faceValueId int32, faceValue float32, faceValueCurrency string, cost float32, costCurrency string, definition string, promotion bool, ) *FixedFaceValue`
+`func NewFixedFaceValue(productId int32, faceValueId int32, faceValue decimal.Decimal, faceValueCurrency string, cost decimal.Decimal, costCurrency string, definition string, promotion bool, ) *FixedFaceValue`

 NewFixedFaceValue instantiates a new FixedFaceValue object This constructor will assign default values to properties that have it defined,